A1Liu/a1liu.github.io/_posts/2019-09-15-programming-language-ideas.md

 unpredictable behavior of garbage collection or having to write extra lifetime annotations.
 Instead, they just specify when they're OK with taking a hit to performance to collect garbage, and the program does it.

+### Idea: Actual Enum Classes
+A class with multiple algebraic variants; largely has semantics of Rust's enums, but with shared fields that all variants have access to, similar to how inheritance works in Java.

+### Idea: Ergonomic Defaults for Strict and Loose Interfaces, Polymorphism

+1. Polymorphism is by default loose/structurally typed, with the option to restrict the type.
+2. Interfaces and types are by default strict/nominally typed, with the option to loosen restriction at use site and at declaration site (where a variable is declared the type vs where the type/interface itself is declared)
+3. Variables are mutable by default